The LGA is the national voice of local government. We work with councils to support, promote and improve local government.

 We are a politically-led, cross-party organisation that works on behalf of councils to ensure local government has a strong, credible voice with national government.
 We aim to influence and set the political agenda on the issues that matter to councils so they are able to deliver local solutions to national problems.

 We are a membership organisation.
-In total, 412 local authorities are members of the LGA for 2012/13.
-These include English local councils, Welsh councils via the Welsh LGA, and fire, national park, passenger transport and police authorities, plus one town council.
+In total, 421 authorities are members of the LGA for 2013/14.
+These include English Councils, the 22 Welsh councils via the Welsh LGA, fire authorities, passenger transport authorities, national parks via corporate membership through the English National Park Authorities Association (ENPAA) and one town council.

 To deliver our vision for local government, in 2013/14 the LGA Business Plan will focus on achieving three outcomes.